stormearthandlava/stormearthandlava.github.io/blog/_posts/2018-07-17-bfa-prepatch.md

 Rise and shine Elemental Shamans!
 It's Prepatch time.

-This post presents as an overview.
+This post presents an overview.
 If you're curios about how to play elemental now, please head to the appropriate guide pages in the top menu.
 The following list doesn't follow any particular order.